fenago/gitlab-ci-ansible-course/md/lab14_ansible.md

 ssh-keygen

 Generating public/private rsa key pair.
-Enter file in which to save the key (/Users/doh/.ssh/id_rsa): <Enter>
+Enter file in which to save the key (/root/.ssh/.ssh/id_rsa): <Enter>
+/root/.ssh/id_rsa already exists.
+Overwrite (y/n)? y
 Enter passphrase (empty for no passphrase): <Press Enter>
 Enter same passphrase again: <Press Enter>
-Your identification has been saved in /Users/doh/.ssh/id_rsa.
+Your identification has been saved in /root/.ssh/.ssh/id_rsa.
-Your public key has been saved in /Users/doh/.ssh/id_rsa.pub.
+Your public key has been saved in /root/.ssh/.ssh/id_rsa.pub.
 The key fingerprint is:
 SHA256:1IF0KMMTVAMEQF62kTwcG59okGZLiMmi4Ae/BGBT+24 doh@fenago.com
 The key's randomart image is: